tomtom637/howl/README.md

 The .env file is supplied in the repository to make things easier.

-That's about it, all that remains to be done now is to start the web server:
+That's about it, all that remains to do is start the web server:

 ```
 npm run startback